-Corbin Bleu On Stage - Theater Credits, Bio and Tickets
+Corbin Bleu On Stage - Theatre Credits, Bio and Tickets

-He studied at both the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City and the Los Angeles County High School for the Arts and took dance classes at the Debbie Allen Dance Academy.
-From the age of two, Bleu was appearing in a variety of television commercials and by the age of four, he had been signed as a model for Ford Modeling Agency and featured in a whole host of magazine fashion spreads and ad campaigns for superstores, toys, and games.
-He also began taking jazz and ballet classes from a young age.
+He studied at both the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City and the Los Angeles County High School for the Arts, and he took dance classes at the Debbie Allen Dance Academy.
+From age 2, Bleu appeared in a variety of television commercials and by age 4, he had been signed as a model for Ford Modeling Agency and was featured in a host of magazine fashion spreads and ad campaigns for superstores, toys, and games.
+He also took jazz and ballet classes from a young age.

-Bleu returned to Broadway for the Roundabout Theatre Company revival of Kiss Me, Kate! at Studio 54, playing the dual roles of Bill Calhoun / Lucentio for the production's limited engagement from February 14 through June 30, 2019.
+Bleu returned to Broadway for the Roundabout Theatre Company revival of Kiss Me, Kate! at Studio 54 from February 14 through June 30, 2019.
+He earned his first Drama Desk Award nomination for his efforts in the dual roles of Bill Calhoun and Lucentio.